 Cameroon Hunt Licence Groups & Species

-This licence may be known as the 'Big Hunting Licence' and the hunter may select 2 animals from the Group 1 and 4 animals from Group 2/B and Group 3/C.
+This licence may be known as the 'Big Hunting Licence' and the hunter may select 2 animals from the Group 1/A and 4 animals from Group 2/B and Group 3/C.

-The hunter may take only 4 animals from Group 2 and 4 animals from Group 3/C on a 'Medium Hunting Licence'.
+Alternatively the hunter may take 4 animals from Group 2/B and 4 animals from Group 3/C on a 'Medium Hunting Licence'.

 Buffalo, Elephant And Bongo: Alone In The Savannas And Rain Forests Of The Cameroon by Reinald von Meurers is an account of many hunting trips into the interior of Cameroon in search of elephant, bongo, buffalo, sitatunga, giant forest hog, bushpig and dwarf buffalo.
 The author organises his own safaris and carries them out only in the company of local helpers.
 Includes a chapter on organising your own hunting trip, as well as much incidental useful advice.

-Cameroon Savannah Safari - With the help of native trackers and water-bearers near the Chad border, the hunters divide the licensed species and successfully hunt 16 animals including the highly-prized Lord Derby Eland, Western Roan and Northwestern Savannah Buffalo.
+- With the help of native trackers and water-bearers near the Chad border, the hunters divide the licensed species and successfully hunt 16 animals including the highly-prized Lord Derby Eland, western Roan and western savannah buffalo.
 60 minutes.
 DVD by Ken Wilson.